bekk/bekk-christmas/post/react/making-sounds-with-react-and-tone-js.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

 That’s it for our musical sequencer.
 It’s not much, but it’ll get you going with Tone.js, which has great [documentation](https://tonejs.github.io/docs/14.7.58/index.html).
 You could also take a look at the [examples](https://tonejs.github.io/examples/) and [demos](https://tonejs.github.io/demos) on their website for more inspiration.
-Who knows, maybe your future is in making sick music in javascript?
-Bach better watch is back...
+Who knows, maybe your future is in making sick tunes with Tone.js?
+Somebody get Grammy on the phone!